 Am I going because I want to or because I’m expected to?

 Only you can determine how much weight the answers to these questions carry in your life.
 No one else.
-It’s time we start breaking cycles over our lives + the lives of our children.
+It’s time we start breaking cycles over our lives and the lives of our children.